 For joint accounts, the funds almost always pass automatically to the surviving account holder under the right of survivorship.
 The account is not frozen.
 Probate is not normally required for the joint balance.

 Direct debits and standing orders from a sole account should be cancelled or suspended by the bank on notification.
-Notify early – this prevents money draining away that ought to be preserved for the estate.
+Notify early – this preserves estate funds, prevents further direct debits leaving the account, and starts the formal process.
 If the deceased held a National Lottery direct debit subscription, see our guide to notifying the National Lottery when someone dies – this covers cancellation and how to claim any winnings held in the account.

 What happens to a sole bank account when someone dies